-- (1) All articles under this section only apply to race sessions. - (2) Minor door to door contact between cars is tolerated. - (3) 1 All drivers are required to give each other sufficient space to remain on track when there is any overlap between them.
+- (1) All provisions under this section only apply to race sessions. - (2) Minor door to door contact between cars is not regarded as a collision. - (3) 1 All drivers are required to give each other sufficient space to remain on track when there is any overlap between them.
 2 Overlap occurs when a horizontal line drawn from the rear tyres of a car meets any other part of another car. - (4) 1 On loss of control the driver is obligated to bring the car to a standstill as quickly as possible, ideally by applying the brakes for the entire duration of the incident and afterwards.
-2 When a car is brought to a standstill, the driver may not move the car unless the track is completely clear, and the driver does not impede2) any other car.
-3 Applying the throttle either partly or fully during or after losing control of the car that results in a partial or full spin (beyblading) is especially prohibited. - (5) 1 In the event that a car puts all four tyres outside of the pre-defined track limits (leaving the track), the driver loses every on-track right and must yield to all cars that are on the track.
+2 When a car is brought to a standstill, the driver must not move the car unless the track is completely clear and no driver is impeded. - (5) 1 In the event that a driver puts all four tyres outside of the pre-defined track limits (leaving the track), the driver must yield to all cars that are on the track.
 2 If the track is clear, the driver may attempt to re-enter the track.
-3 Unsafely reentering the track is prohibited.
-4 Impeding a car on re-entry is prohibited and will be treated as a collision for penalty purposes. - (6) 1 If a car is damaged to the point of no longer being controllable in a safe manner, the driver must immediately bring the car to a standstill off the racing line or the track and return to the garage immediately.
+3 Impeding a car on re-entry (unsafe re-entry) is prohibited. - (6) 1 If a car is damaged to the point of no longer being controllable in a safe manner, the driver must immediately bring the car to a standstill away from the racing line or the track and return to the garage immediately.
 2 Such a state is assumed when there is suspension damage that causes the steering wheel to be significantly off-centre. - (7) 1Drivers must be aware of cars around them, anticipate their action and be prepared to act accordingly.
 2 Compliance with Sentence 1 is assumed if inputs that suggest anticipative driving, such as lifting off the throttle pedal ahead of time, are present.
 3 Sentence 1 does not apply when the other car breaches the regulations.
-3)